AIDASLab/Awesome-LLM-Values-and-Pluralistic-Alignment/README.md

 ## 1️⃣ Value Theory

-> What are values?
-Where do they come from?
-How are they structured across individuals and societies?
+> Foundational theories that define value structures across individuals, cultures, and political traditions.

 <a id="11-basic-human-values"></a>
 <details open>